Find the perfect color

-Please thoroughly read and follow ALL of these instructions before beginning your paint project.
+Please read, fully understand, and follow directions before beginning your touchup paint project.

-Improper preparation or application is the #1 issue for paint failure – it will result in paint adhesion issues, ‘fish eyes’, paint flaking, etc. We are not liable for vehicle damage caused by improper prep/application.
+Improper preparation or application will result in paint adhesion issues, ‘fish eyes’, paint flaking, etc. We are not liable for vehicle damage caused by improper prep/application.

-These instructions assume you purchased a prep kit or have similar materials/tools to do the job.
+These instructions assume you purchased an ERA Paints Pro Prep Kit or have similar materials/tools to do the job.

 We cannot over-emphasize the importance of proper prep and application of primer/paint/clear coat